HarshitaZode1902/HarshitaZode1902/README.md

 - 👋 Hi, I’m @HarshitaZode1902
 - 👀 I’m interested in designing a website
-- 🌱 I’m currently taking my education in IT branch of engineering
+- 🌱 I’m currently pursuing my education in IT branch of engineering
 - 💞️ I’m looking to collaborate on web development

 <!---